All systems OKView Status

 Needs reauthA token refresh failed (e.g. you revoked streamion.bot on Twitch, or a scope changed)Click Reconnect and re-authorize.

-Not connectedFirst-time setup not completed yetClick Connect with Twitch.
+Not connectedFirst-time setup not completed yetClick Connect Broadcaster.

 Disconnecting